jjunqueira/goproject/README.md

 ## CLI

 The cli template project creates the standard files and folders needed for a basic cli tool.
-It is opinionated on how the project should be structured, tested.
-It attempt to adhere to the standard Go project layout (https://github.com/golang-standards/project-layout) and the tiny main pattern.
+It is opinionated on how the project should be structured and tested.
+It attempts to adhere to the standard Go project layout (https://github.com/golang-standards/project-layout) and the tiny main pattern.
 * Makes the project directory
 * Initializes a git repository (using the default remote repository defined in the users configuration or the one defined in the parameters)
 * Initializes Go modules project